 ALS symptoms depend on which parts of the nervous system are affected.
 Symptoms worsen over time and may include:

-- Muscle weakness in the hands, arms, legs or feet
+- Muscle weakness in one or both hands, arms, legs, or feet

 - Shortness of breath

 - Slurred speech

 At AHN, we use the latest tests to provide you with a precise diagnosis.
 After performing a thorough physical examination, your physician may recommend one or more tests, including: